lab4d-org/lab4d/docs/source/tutorials/single_video_cat.rst

 .. note::

   The optimization uses 13G GPU memory and takes around 21 minutes on a 3090 GPU.
 You may find the list of flags at `lab4d/config.py <https://github.com/lab4d-org/lab4d/blob/main/lab4d/config.py>`_.
-  To get higher quality, train for more iterations by adding `--num_batches 120`.
+  To get higher quality, train for more iterations by adding `--num_rounds 120`.

-  To run on a machine with less GPU memory, you may reduce the `--minibatch_size`.
+  To run on a machine with less GPU memory, you may reduce the `--imgs_per_gpu`.

 Visualization during training